BroadcomMFD/hbjs-vscode-extension/README.md

 ![JS Object Generation](https://broadcommfd.github.io/hbjs-vscode-extension/GIFs/jsObjGen.gif)

-### Save an Application Explorer session to JSON file
+### Save an Application Explorer Session to JSON file

   - In the Application Explorer, navigate to an active terminal session.
   - Close the Application Explorer tab and choose 'save' in the pop-up to save.